What We Do | Regions We Serve

 Cambodia is located in Southeast Asia, bordering Laos, Thailand, and Vietnam.
 It has an estimated population of around 16 million people.
-According to the World Bank, Cambodia remains the poorest Asian Country by Gross National Income.
+According to World Bank, 75 percent of that population lives in rural areas which are lacking access to running water, sanitation, education, and health care.
 The capital, Phnom Penh, is one of the most populated cities in the Asia Pacific region.

 Approximately 90 percent of Cambodia’s impoverished population live in rural areas, where the primary industry is agriculture.
 However, agriculture alone can’t sustain everyone.
 Many families resort to child labor, human trafficking, and sex labor as a means of survival.
 Most children are illiterate and work low-income jobs such as construction, farming, or fishing to help support their family’s income.
 Young adults often fall into a vicious cycle of alcohol/drug abuse and don’t have the time or resources to obtain the necessary education for more lucrative work.

 In response to recent school shutdowns due to the pandemic, the Ministry’s Education Quality Assurance Department (EQAD) assessed more than 6,000 students in 230 schools across Cambodia and found that children had fallen behind in their learning during the pandemic.
 Compared to the last equivalent Learning Assessment in 2016, the percentage of students who failed to demonstrate basic proficiency increased from 34% to 45% in the Khmer language and from 49% to 74% in Mathematics.